 The affiliation with MSUCOM allows for an intensive academic exposure throughout the five years of the General Surgery Residency.
 This is implemented by consortia- sponsored ATLS training as well as an anatomy course.
 In addition, there are educational days every month throughout the five years of the General Surgery Residency at which time the residents are exposed to a high quality mixture of lectures, laboratories, and hands-on training facilities.

 Applications, for First Years, may be submitted through ERAS beginning July the year prior to your graduation.
-Interviews are conducted on the first or second Monday in November.
-Candidates that have rotated at Botsford will be most favorably considered.
-If you are unable to spend a month here you are encouraged to schedule a two week rotation or arrange for weekend “shadowing”.
+Interviews are conducted on the first Monday in December.
+Candidates that have rotated at Botsford, prior to interview day, will be most favorably considered.
+If you are unable to spend a month here you are encouraged to schedule a two week rotation or arrange for weekend “shadowing” prior to interview day.
 It is about “best fit” for the program and the applicant.

 Attention: Deadline for applications is October 1st .
 Applications not complete by the deadline, including passing scores for COMLEX 1 & 2, will NOT be considered for interviews.
 NO EXCEPTIONS!

 General Surgery is planning to submit their ACGME application in July 2015 under the Single Accreditation System agreement.
 Once the application is submitted, the program will receive pre-accreditation status and a site visit will be scheduled.
 Once the site visit is over and the ACGME Residency Committee for General Surgery has met, an accreditation decision will be made.
 Botsford’s General Surgery program is committed to meeting program requirements, as specified by the ACGME, to ensure accreditation is granted.